UoB-COMSM0110/2024-group-10/README.md

 ## 2. Introduction:

-Our game is a single or multiplayer shoot-‘em-up game inspired by Space Invader.
-However, we’ve added our own twists to elevate the game.
-We have introduced different enemies, each with their unique behaviours and attack patterns.
-Specifically, the stalking enemy follows the player, adding an extra challenge to gameplay.
-To survive, players must employ strategic manoeuvres, precision aiming and quick reflexes to destroy enemies before they unleash their attacks.
-Each successful takedown earns points, contributing to the player’s overall score.
-As the battle between the enemies and player(s) continues, the intensity escalates, with faster enemy ships.
-Only if you reach the end of the game will you win against the enemies.
+Our game is a shoot-’em-up game inspired by Space Invaders, offering both single and multiplayer modes.
+Space Swarm Shooters is a modern day version, with unique features to diversify our game.
+We’ve introduced diverse enemy types, each with its own distinct behaviour and attack strategies.
+This adds an extra challenge to the game by adding a layer of unpredictability to our game.
+To survive, players need to move strategically, aim precisely and eliminate enemies before they launch their attacks.
+Each enemy takedown contributes to the players’ score, as well as the opportunity for power-ups including bullet upgrades.
+As the game continues, the game intensity increases with a climatic attack from the boss enemy.
+Only when the boss is destroyed will players win against the enemies.

 ## How to play!
 **Controls**

 <img src="https://github.com/UoB-COMSM0110/2024-group-10/assets/47950124/c9b96cd2-517e-46f8-b4ca-94858e991afd" width="400">

+**Enemies (beware!)**

-Enemies: (insert pictures)
+(insert gifs!!)

+Jellyjellies
+>Attack type: Jelly shots

+Octotos
+>Attack type: Glitter Bomb-bardment

+Huggooctopuses
+>Attack type: Free hugs :)

+Laser crabs:
+>Attack type: PDA that burns

+Astrachniss
+>Attack type: Sniper no sniping

+The boss:
+>Attack type: Play to find out..

 How to win: beat the enemies to land a victory